Korea Exchange Bank: Controversy

-Issues regarding the acquisition
+Acquisition of KEB by Lone Star

 In 2003, Lone Star Funds tried to acquire Korea Exchange Bank.
 It was controversial because, according to the Banking Act, a non-financial business operator is not entitled to acquire a bank unless a bank's BIS ratio is below 8%.
 Consequently, the president of KEB, Kang-won Lee sent a report that Korea Exchange Bank's BIS ratio was assessed as 6.16% as of July 25, 2003.
 Based on the report, the Financial Supervisory Service approved the acquisition.
 Hence, Lone Star Funds was able to acquire the bank at the price of about 1.3 billion dollars as of October 2003.

-However, after the acquisition, as the stock price of Korea Exchange Bank rose, Lone Star got about $1 billion of an appraisal profit within 3 months.
+However, after the acquisition, as the stock price of Korea Exchange Bank rose, Lone Star got about $1 billion of appraisal profit within 3 months.
 Therefore, in the National Assembly inspection of 2005, is arisen the suspicion that Korea Exchange Bank was sold at a significantly lower price than its fair market value because BIS ratio was assessed with the pessimistic scenario, given that KEB's BIS ratio had been assessed between 8.24% and 9.14% according to the three reports written between May 17, 2003, and July 16, 2003.
 Thus, the National Assembly ordered the Board of Audit and Inspection to investigate the suspicion.

 In June 2006, the Board concluded that the BIS ratio of 6.16% was assessed as unreasonably low under the unrealistically pessimistic scenario.
 Following the conclusion of the Board of Audit and Inspection, in November 2006, the prosecution started an investigation on the issue and prosecuted Kang-won Lee, the former president of Korea Exchange Bank, for breach of duty.
 In November 2008, the trial court ruled for Lee, and the verdict did not change in both appellate court and the Supreme Court.